Saudi SABIC lifts Swiss chemicals maker Clariant stake

-(Reuters) - Chemical giant Saudi Basic Industries Corporation (SABIC) 2010.SE said on Tuesday that it had raised its stake in Swiss chemicals maker Clariant (CLN.S) to 31.5% from 25%.
+(Reuters) - Chemical giant Saudi Basic Industries Corporation (SABIC) (2010.SE) said on Tuesday that it had raised its stake in Swiss chemicals maker Clariant (CLN.S) to 31.5% from 25%.

 SABIC, which is Clariant’s largest shareholder, said the increase was part of its strategy to achieve a leadership position in the Specialties business.